-- If a wall quilt requires a second sleeve to assure proper hanging, you must advise us at the time of entry to ensure that arrangements can be made.
+- If a wall quilt requires a second sleeve to assure proper hanging, you must advise the NJS Jury Co-Ordinator to ensure that arrangements can be made.

 Photography Standards and Requirements

-Your submitted photographs will be used for the Jurying process and, if accepted, will be used on our website, magazine and NJS catalogue.
-Follow these guidelines carefully for optimal photography and to ensure a professional presentation.
-Refer to your camera’s manual for information about settings, lighting, focus and downloading files to your computer.
+- Your submitted photographs will be used for the Jurying process and, if accepted, will be used on our website, magazine and social media.

-- For all wall quilts, submit four (4) digital images: a full view, a clear detail of the quilting stitches, one with a construction detail, and one with a binding or edge detail.
+- For all wall quilts, submit four (4) digital images: full view, quilting detail, construction detail, and binding detail as defined below.